itzthem3ji/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# The ALX Projects: Intro to Functions and Nested Loops
+# The ALX Low-Level Programming Projects In C: Intro to Functions and Nested Loops

 #### Areas Covered
 * What are nested loops and how to use them